reactjs/react.dev/content/docs/state-and-lifecycle.md

 ---
-id: state-and-lifecycle
+id: state
-title: State and Lifecycle
+title: State
-permalink: docs/state-and-lifecycle.html
+permalink: docs/state.html
 redirect_from:
   - "docs/interactivity-and-dynamic-uis.html"
 prev: components-and-props.html
 next: handling-events.html
 ---

-This page introduces the concept of state and lifecycle in a React component.
+This page introduces the concept of state in a React component.
 You can find a [detailed component API reference here](/docs/react-component.html).

 Consider the ticking clock example from [one of the previous sections](/docs/rendering-elements.html#updating-the-rendered-element).
 In [Rendering Elements](/docs/rendering-elements.html#rendering-an-element-into-the-dom), we have only learned one way to update the UI.
 We call `ReactDOM.render()` to change the rendered output: